Welcome to the White Lion Volunteer Program

 - Educational programs such as literacy and numeracy training.

 - White Lion Poetry Exploration Project.

 - Organic food growth programs.

 (These activities are at the volunteer’s / intern’s expense and dependent on scheduling their own car service / shuttle service to get to the activities listed below

-- Game drives at neighboring properties.
+- Game drives at neighbouring properties.

-- Walks or hikes at neighboring properties.
+- Walks or hikes at neighbouring properties.